-* The photos and videos that you keep in iCloud Photos use your iCloud storage.
-Before you turn on iCloud Photos, make sure that you have enough space in iCloud to store your entire collection.
+The photos and videos that you keep in iCloud Photos use your iCloud storage.
+Before turning on iCloud Photos, make sure you have enough space in iCloud to store your entire collection.
 You can see how much space you need and then upgrade your storage plan if necessary.

 Import to your Mac

-- The Photos app shows an Import screen with all the photos and videos that are on your connected device.
-If the Import screen doesn’t automatically appear, click the Import tab at the top of the Photos app, or click the device’s name in the Photos sidebar.
+- The Photos app shows an Import screen with all of the photos and videos that are on your connected device.
+If the Import screen doesn’t appear automatically, click the device’s name in the Photos sidebar.

 You can import photos to your PC by connecting your device to your computer and using the Windows Photos app:

-- Make sure that you have the latest version of iTunes on your PC.
+- Update to the latest version of iTunes on your PC.
 Importing photos to your PC requires iTunes 12.5.1 or later.

-- Connect your iPhone, iPad or iPod touch to your PC with a USB cable.
+- Connect your iPhone or iPad to your PC with a USB cable.

-- You might need to unlock your iOS device using your passcode.
+- If asked, unlock your iOS or iPadOS device using your passcode.

-- You might also see a prompt on the iOS device asking you to Trust This Computer.
-Tap Trust or Allow to continue.
+- If you see a prompt on your iOS or iPadOS device asking you to Trust This Computer, tap Trust or Allow to continue.

-Then, follow the steps in these Microsoft knowledge base articles to learn how to import photos to the Windows Photos app:
+Then, visit Microsoft’s website to find out how to import photos to the Windows Photos app in Windows 10.

-If you have iCloud Photos turned on, you'll need to download the original, full-resolution versions of your photos to your iPhone before you import to your PC.
-Find out how.
+If you have iCloud Photos turned on, you need to download the original, full-resolution versions of your photos to your iPhone or iPad before you import to your PC.